Joesalmon1985/DigitalRights/Digital_Rights.md

 collated by the government will be released in open formats, giving the public access to research for which they have already paid.
 An exception will be made for cases that have national security or privacy concerns.
 Agree!
 Agree.
-Possible stipulation that anything that isn’t realise needs a detail reason why not, rather than just a blanket national security get out?
+Possible stipulation that anything that isn’t released needs a detail reason why not, rather than just a blanket national security get out?

 Repeal Copyright infringement section of Digital Economy Act